javmart/zero-to-qed/docs/src/12_dependent_types.md

 ### Totality and Termination

 > [!IMPORTANT]
-> All functions in Lean must be total - defined for every possible input of the correct type.
+> All functions in Lean must be total, meaning they must be defined for every possible input of the correct type.
 This requirement ensures logical consistency: a function that could fail or loop forever would make Lean's logic unsound.
 Partiality is the enemy.
-The function that hangs on edge cases, the recursion that never terminates, the match that forgot a constructor - these are not just bugs but logical contradictions waiting to invalidate your theorems.
+The function that hangs on edge cases, the recursion that never terminates, the match that forgot a constructor: these are not just bugs but logical contradictions waiting to invalidate your theorems.

 To achieve totality while allowing recursion, Lean uses well-founded recursion based on decreasing measures.